Chapter Two: Taken By Surprise

-This coming from Natalya as she tried to get her equipment up and running in her hotel room.
-So far she had encountered nothing but problems.
+This coming from Natalya as she tried to get her equipment working.
+She had been at this for almost three hours, and so far she had encountered nothing but problems.
 The surveillance devices she set up yesterday should have been transmitting data by now.
-She ought to have had both audio and video data waiting for her analysis.
+She should have had both audio and video data waiting for her analysis.

 So far, there was nothing.
 Not a single shred of data to show for yesterday's work.

-I've never had this problem before, she thought, irritated.
+I've never had this problem before.
 They better not have set me up with faulty equipment, or heads are going to roll when I get back.

 She had thought extensively about what the problem might be.
-She noticed that all the equipment did appear to be running.
-It was almost as if...
+All the equipment appeared to be running; there was simply no data being collected.

-As if there's nothing on the other end, she realized.
-It's as if the recording devices all stopped working at the same time.
+It's as if there's nothing on the other end; like all the recording devices stopped working at the same time.
 But that should be impossible, unless…

 …unless all the devices were found and dismantled.

-She did not even want to consider this.
+She did not want to consider this.
+The very idea made her want to put her fist through the wall.
 But something told her that was exactly what had happened.

-The apartment was completely silent, save for the sounds of Natalya picking the lock to the front door once more.
+The apartment was completely silent, except for the almost imperceptible sounds coming from the other side of the door.

-He'll be less of a threat to me this time, at least, she thought as she finally succeeded in popping the lock and silently made her way into the apartment.
+He'll be less of a threat to me this time, at least.
+She finally succeeded in popping the lock.
+Silently, she made her way into the apartment.

-Not that she thought he would try to fight her again.
-She strongly suspected that the only reason he had fought her yesterday is because he thought she was there to kill him.
+She didn't really believe that he would try to fight her again.
+She knew that the only reason he fought her yesterday is because he thought she was there to kill him.

-Shaking such thoughts out of her head, she set to work, checking the locations she'd hid the devices.
-It only took her a few minutes to confirm what she already knew, subconsciously: none of them were in the places she'd left them.
+Shaking such thoughts from her head, she set to work checking the spots where her devices had been.
+It only took her a few minutes to confirm what she already knew, subconsciously: none of them were still in place.

-He found them all! she thought, stupefied.
-How did he even know where to look?
+He found them all!
+She was stupefied.
+Nobody had ever discovered even one of her devices, let alone all of them.
+How did he know where to look?

-Sighing inaudibly, she missed the silent footsteps that had come from the bedroom.
-It was harder to ignore the words that pierced the silence, however.
+Sighing inaudibly, she almost missed the silent footsteps that had come from the bedroom.
+However, it was impossible to miss the words that pierced the silence.